September 23, 2022

 - Cumulative Distance: 230 km

-I was still a little bummed out this morning over my lost sock.
-But maybe this was a blessing in disguise.
-I preferred my Injinji toe socks over the other pair of socks I’d brought anyway.
+When I woke up this morning, I was still a little bummed about last night’s discovery that I’d lost a sock somewhere.
+But perhaps this was a blessing in disguise.
+I preferred my Injinji toe socks over the other pair of wool running socks I’d brought anyway.
 Maybe I’d find another pair of toe socks here in Spain.

-I’d first discovered these unusual socks during my last Camino back in 2018.
+I discovered Injinji toe socks during my last Camino back in 2018.
 So, surely I’d find another pair here in Spain without too much trouble over the next few days.

-I had a couple bigger towns just ahead – including Santander which had a population of 172,000.
-They had to cater to pilgrims, runners, and hikers, right?!?
-I’d find a new pair of toe socks.
+I had a couple of bigger towns just ahead, including Santander, which had a population of 172,000.
+A city that size had to cater to pilgrims, runners, and hikers, right?!?
+I’d find a new pair of hiking socks.
 I just needed a little patience.

 A CHANGE IS AFOOT

-As I headed out of Castro Urdiales on an urban route through dark sidewalks, street sweepers were out cleaning the roads.
+As I headed out of Castro Urdiales on the urban route of dark sidewalks, the street sweepers were out cleaning the roads.
 It seemed as if all the tourists were still asleep, and the town seemed quieter than before.

-The sea air was still warm and humid, even without the sun fully in the sky.
+The sea air was still warm and humid, even though the sun was not yet fully in the sky.
 Yet something felt vastly different.
 I could literally feel the weather in the air.
-The rain was coming.
-Not just for an afternoon or a day, but for the entire next week.
+The rain was coming – not just for an afternoon or a day, but for the entire next week.

 I knew I shouldn’t be surprised by this change.
 It’s officially fall now, and I’m walking along the coast.
 But that didn’t matter to me.
 I wanted to enjoy a dry Camino experience.
 I didn’t want a full week (or more) of rain.